-At Garage Living, we install four posts, high quality lifts.
+At Garage Living, we install high quality four post car lifts.
 These lifts will double your garage parking space and make it much easier for you to work on your vehicle.

 Each time the lift is used, you should check a few things.

 - are there any leaks in a hydraulic hose?

 Hoses will eventually wear out and a leak can be serious.
 If you notice a leak after the car is raised, gently lower the car immediately.

 Safely lowering a car off any kind of lift starts with making sure you have followed the proper lifting procedures for your model.

 - make sure that the car is centred

 - insure that the emergency break is on

 - do not raise the lift too quickly.

 Note: If using support stands while removing the transmission or engine, do not lower the car onto the stands.
 This can actually push the car off the lift.
 Instead, you should raise the stands to meet the car.